Jamie Roberts: Cambridge University

 After the 2015 Rugby World Cup, Roberts began a Master of Philosophy in medical science at the University of Cambridge.
 This entitled him to play rugby for Cambridge and he was selected for The Varsity Match which took place in London on 10 December 2015.
-Roberts was forced out of the game at half-time by injury as Cambridge were beaten by Oxford for a record sixth time in a row.
+Roberts was forced out of the game at half-time in a match Cambridge lost.

 Harlequins

-On 18 May 2015, it was announced Roberts had signed for English Aviva Premiership side Harlequins.
+On 18 May 2015, Roberts signed for English Premiership side Harlequins.
+This contract was rumoured to make him one of the highest paid players in the world, receiving £380,000 a year.
+Roberts' first game for Harlequins was against Calvisano on 19 December, in which he scored a try.

-His contract at Harlequins is rumoured to make him one of the highest paid players in the world, receiving £380,000 a year.
+Wales tour of Tonga and Samoa

-Roberts' first game for Harlequins FC was on 19 December vs Calvisano.
-He scored a try on his debut.
+Roberts was named as captain for Wales' summer tour to Tonga and Samoa.

 Bath

-In March 2018, it was confirmed that Roberts signed on to play for Bath in the summer of 2018 at the succession of the 2017–18 Premiership season.
+In March 2018, it was confirmed that Roberts had signed for Bath from the end of the 2017–18 Premiership season.